Starfish-develop/Starfish/README.md

 just the wl ranges, then do the MCMC run on it.

 * specify min_vc for resampling from the HDF5 grid, as an attr for the wl file.

+* If ModelSpectrum.downsample() is too slow because of too many points, we can do the intermediate step of reducing the sampling after the FFT.
+Probably can speed up by 30% or so with this change.
+The first Interpolation to the FFT grid is not that slow, but it's the interpolation from the FFT grid to the Data grid that is slow.
+This is probably because a lot of evaluation at all the points is needed.
+So by reducing the number of points we'll be playing it safe.

 * ModelInterpolater._determine_chunk() will need to be updated to use create_log_lam_grid()